AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 1. In Adobe InDesign, go to **[!UICONTROL Windows&reg;]** > **[!UICONTROL Interactive]** > **[!UICONTROL Hyperlinks]**.
 1. In the Hyperlinks panel, select the text, frame, or graphic that you want to make into an Image Map.
 1. Select **[!UICONTROL New Hyperlink]** from the panel menu.
-1. In the New Hyperlink dialog box, from the **[!UICONTROL Link To]** menu, choose **[!UICONTROL URL]**.
+1. In the New Hyperlink dialog box, from the **[!UICONTROL Link To]** menu, choose the **[!UICONTROL URL]**.
 1. Type or paste the product ID in the URL box.
 1. Select **[!UICONTROL OK]**.
 (Adobe Dynamic Media Classic completes the URL using the Image Map URL template.)

    >[!NOTE]
    >
    >You do not need to set appearance options in Adobe InDesign.
-You can specify appearance in Adobe Dynamic Media Classic.
+You can specify the appearance in Adobe Dynamic Media Classic.

 1. Repeat steps 2 through 6 for all the Image Maps you want to create.
 1. Export the file as a PDF.